2023 Most Popular Linguistics & Literature Bachelor's Degree Schools

 While working on their Bachelor's Degree, comparative literature majors at Ohio State accumulate an average of around $20,798 in student debt.

-With a ranking of #16, University of California - Davis did quite well on this year’s most popular schools for linguistics and comparative literature students working on their bachelor’s degree.
-Located in the suburb of Davis, UC Davis is a public school with a fairly large student population.
+University of California - Davis came in at #16 in this year’s edition of the Most Popular Linguistics & Literature Bachelor’s Degree Schools ranking.
+Located in the small suburb of Davis, UC Davis is a public college with a fairly large student population.

 Women make up 65% of the comparative literature majors at the school.